suntietie/CPP-REST-Example/README.md

 6. This will create a subfolder called `build`.
 Once you do this, a new button on the left `Activity Bar` in Visual Studio Code will appear which allows you to run and debug the targets.

-If you are in different OS, please refer to this [link](https://github.com/microsoft/cpprestsdk) to install packages, and cmake steps will be the same.
+If you are in different OS, please refer to this [link](https://github.com/microsoft/cpprestsdk) to install packages, and from step 3 will be the same.

 ## Run Code

-`./build/start`
+`./build/start` : save a results html file.\
-`./build/parse`
+`./build/parse` : parse JSON file from alpha vantage API.\
-`./build/save`
+`./build/save` : save JSON from website, and parse it using JSON library provided by cpprestsdk library.